Operation Dragoon: Battle at Montélimar

 With his newly reorganised units, Dahlquist attempted a direct attack against Montélimar, which failed against the newly arrived German tank units.
 The subsequent German counter-attack gained some ground against the hills occupied by the Allies.
 Its aim was to push the Americans from the hills north of Montélimar and to force the American artillery to move back out of range.
 After the fighting, the Germans captured a copy of Dahlquist's operational plans, giving them a better picture of the Allied forces.
 As a result, Wiese planned a major attack for 25 August by the 11th Panzer Division and the 198th Infantry Division, together with some ad hoc Luftwaffe battlegroups.
-This attack was, however, also a big failure.
+This attack was, however, also a failure.
 The Allies struck back and retook the hills north of Montélimar, and were able to establish a temporary roadblock on the German escape route.
 Again, this Allied success also did not last long, as another attack led by Wietersheim reopened the passage at midnight.

 After the repeated German counterattacks prevented any lasting roadblock, Truscott finally allowed reinforcements from the 45th Division to support Dahlquist at Montélimar, as he felt the successful operations further south at the French ports allowed him to refocus to the north.
 At the same time, the Germans also reinforced their fighting force.
 Over the next few days, a stalemate emerged, with the Allies unable to block the retreat route and the Germans unable to clear the area of the Allied forces.
 Both sides became increasingly frustrated during the fighting, with attack, counterattack, and spoiling attacks, which made launching a decisive offensive hard for the 36th Division.
-Whilst the 36th Division had surrounded the 19th Army, they themselves were almost surrounded, too, during the chaotic fighting, with only a thin supply route to the east open, resulting in their having to fight to the front and the rear.
+While the 36th Division had surrounded the 19th Army, they themselves were almost surrounded, too, during the chaotic fighting, with only a thin supply route to the east open, resulting in their having to fight to the front and the rear.
 As the 36th Division was seemingly making no progress, an angry Truscott arrived at Dahlquist's headquarters on 26 August to relieve him of command.
 However, on seeing the heavy terrain and shattered forces, he refrained and left the headquarters again.
-Finally, during 26–28 August, the majority of the German forces were able to escape, leaving behind 4,000 burnt-out vehicles and 1,500 dead horses.
+Finally, during 26–28 August, the majority of the German forces was able to escape, leaving behind 4,000 burnt-out vehicles and 1,500 dead horses.
 On 29 August, the Allies captured Montélimar, and the final German troops trying to break out surrendered.
 The Germans suffered 2,100 battle casualties plus 8,000 POWs, while the Americans had 1,575 casualties.
 Total POW losses of the 19th Army now amounted to 57,000.